Vicfred/dianyingbot/README.md

    ```bash
    ./dianying
    ```
-4. Send a YouTube link to your bot in Telegram.
+4. Send a YouTube, Instagram Reels, TikTok, or 小红书 link to your bot in Telegram.
 It will:

    * download,
    * re-encode,